serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 > One missing piece that you don’t get with AWS Lambda is real-time subscriptions.
 You can set up the AWS IoT service which comes with WebSockets, but it’s not straightforward.

 - Part II: We will explore how to build Serverless GraphQL endpoints with built in authentication and real-time subscriptions using [AWS AppSync](https://aws.amazon.com/appsync/).
+- Part III: Prisma integration with AWS Lambda to replace Knex and evaluate `GraphQL Yoga Server`
-- Part III: We will dive deep into the performance analysis and optimizations of Serverless GraphQL endpoints (including AppSync).
+- Part IV: We will dive deep into the performance analysis and optimizations of Serverless GraphQL endpoints (including AppSync).
-- Part IV: General FAQ's and trade-offs between using Serverless vs more traditional server environments such as a Docker container.
+- Part V: General FAQ's and trade-offs between using Serverless vs more traditional server environments such as a Docker container.
 - Announcements on Serverless AppSync Plugin

 Siddharth Gupta